bchadfield/csw-website/help/park-content.markdown

 The content will now be out of the workflow and read-only.

 To unpark content, simply move it into any workflow stage.
-We recommend starting with Draft \[link to draft content\] so that the content is at the start of the workflow.
+We recommend starting with [Draft](/help/workflow/draft-content.html) so that the content is at the start of the workflow.